AdhithAdhi/Maths-Infinity/README.md

 # Maths-Infinity
-A simple causal math swipe control mobile tile game with infinte questions at each tile.
+A simple causal math swipe control mobile tile game with infinite questions at each tile.

 Simple, Causual one-hand game.